About this day

 Programme & speakers

 Equality is not enough!
 Germaine Greer

-In this fascinating, thought-provoking talk, Germaine Greer will examine why equality does not go far enough.
-Drawing upon topical examples, Prof. Greer will cover topics such as sex-selective abortion, the gender pay gap, and women in the military.
+In this talk, Germaine Greer will examine why equality does not go far enough.
+Prof. Greer will draw on topical examples such as sex-selective abortion, the gender pay gap, and women in the military.

 About Germaine Greer

-Germaine Greer was born in Melbourne and educated in Australia and at Cambridge University.
-Her first book, The Female Eunuch (1969), took the world by storm and remains one of the most influential texts of the feminist movement.
+Born in Melbourne, Germaine Greer was educated in Australia and at Cambridge University.
+Her first book, The Female Eunuch (1969), remains one of the most influential texts of the feminist movement.
 Germaine Greer has had a distinguished academic career in Britain and the USA.
 She makes regular appearances in print and other media as a broadcaster, journalist, columnist and reviewer.
 Since 2001 she has been involved in rehabilitating sixty hectares of subtropical rainforest in south-east Queensland; in 2011 she set up Friends of Gondwana Rainforest, a UK charity, to help in financing that and similar projects.

 Stratification by stealth: How digital sites classify and sell your data without you knowing Beverley Skeggs, London School of Economics

 Bev Skeggs will discuss how Facebook structures friendships, drawing on research conducted during a seminal project on the relationship of values to value.
 How, and to what extent, does Facebook’s imperative to monetise social relationships reconfigure the value/s of friendship?